 - 098765: Registration Number

-First section signifies the listing status of the company.
-If the company is listed then alphabet will be ‘L’ and if unlisted the status will be ‘U’.
-Next section or 5 digits represents the industry code.
-Company doing business in any industry is assigned a unique industry code by ROC.
-Next two digits denote State Code where the company has been registered under Registrar of Companies with its registered office being at specified state.
-After state code appear the year of incorporation of the company which uses 4 extra digits in CIN number.
-Then next three digits signify the type of the company being Private or Limited Company, Government of India, Not-for-profit, One Person Company or Company of State Government.
-Final six digits represent the RoC code of the company and all these elements combine to form a 21 digit unique CIN number.
+The first section signifies the listing status of the company.
+If the company is listed then the alphabet will be ‘L’ and if unlisted the status will be ‘U’.
+The next section or 5 digits represents the industry code.
+The company doing business in any industry is assigned a unique industry code by ROC.
+The next two digits denote the State Code where the company has been registered under the Registrar of Companies with its registered office being a specified state.
+After the state code appears the year of incorporation of the company which uses 4 extra digits in the CIN number.
+The next three digits signify the type of the company being Private or Limited Company, Government of India, Not-for-profit, One Person Company, or Company of State Government.
+The final 6 digits represent the RoC code of the company and all these elements combine to form a 21 digit unique CIN number.